 We contacted Robert to find out more; and to request permission to share his documentary with our readers.
 This is the resulting conversation.

-Travels in Tasmania: Documentary by Robert Stephens
+Travels in Tasmania: Documentary

 Firstly and most importantly, we’d like to share a link to the documentary titled Travels in Tasmania.
 Robert, with wife and fellow keen photographer Marie, chose to visit Tasmania for the first time in February 2012.
 By their own admission, they “completely fell in love with the island” and decided to tour only the eastern half, saving the west and northwest regions for a follow-up trip in 2013.